Safeguarding Policy

 All staff are prepared to identify children who may benefit from Early Help.
 Early Help means providing support as soon as a problem emerges at any point in a child’s life, from the foundation years through to the teenage years.

-Any staff member who has any concerns about a child’s welfare should follow the Raising a Safeguarding Concern about a Pupil flow chart and discuss with the Designated Safeguarding Lead.
+Any staff member who has any concerns about a pupil’s welfare should follow the Raising a Safeguarding Concern about a Pupil flow chart and discuss with the DSL.

-The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+The DSL (and any Deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.

-Teachers’ Standards 2012 state that teachers (which includes Headteachers) should safeguard children’s wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+Teachers’ Standards 2012 state that teachers (which includes Headteachers) should safeguard pupil’s wellbeing and maintain public trust in the teaching profession as part of their professional duties.

-Early help support must be kept under constant review and consideration given to a referral to Children’s Social Care if the child’s situation does not appear to be improving.
+Early Help support must be kept under constant review and consideration given to a referral to Social Care if the pupil’s situation does not appear to be improving.
 Winchelsea School use Bournemouth, Christchurch and Poole Council’s (BCP) Continuum of Need guidance in order to evaluate what action needs to be taken at Early Help stages and other services that could help.

-In order to do this, Winchelsea School will work with other local agencies to identify children and families who would benefit from Early Help, this could include:
+In order to do this, Winchelsea School will work with other local agencies to identify those and families who would benefit from Early Help, this could include:

 • Undertaking an assessment of the need for Early Help;

-• Providing Early Help services from the Local Authority services, other partners or outside agencies. e.g. CAMHS, YADAS, School Nurse, Family Outreach Worker; Early Help support available;
+• Providing Early Help services from the Local Authority services, other partners or outside agencies. e.g. School Nurse, Family Outreach Worker; Early Help support available;

-• Referring to appropriate services e.g. Child and Adolescent Mental Health Services (CAMHS), Young Adults Drug & Alcohol Service (YADAS), Mosaic, Starfish, Parenting groups.
+• Referring to appropriate services e.g. Child and Adolescent Mental Health Services (CAMHS), EDAS (providing support to adults and young people affected by alcohol, illicit substances, and over-the-counter or prescribed medication misuse and/or experiencing mental distress), Mosaic, Starfish, Parenting groups.

-Contextual Safeguarding issues i.e. children vulnerable to abuse or exploitation outside of their families, should be taken account of, Working Together paragraph 33 and KCSIE paragraph 60, and how the school can help to protect children accordingly.
+Contextual Safeguarding issues i.e. pupils vulnerable to abuse or exploitation outside of their families, should be taken account of, KCSiE paragraph 58, and how the school can help to protect pupils accordingly.

 BCP Council operate a single point of contact for both Early Help and other Children’s Services.

-If there are concerns about the safety or welfare of children and young people or if support is required in agreeing an Early Help offer, the Children’s Services First Response Hub is the first point of contact for everyone, providing access to all services for children and families living in Bournemouth, Christchurch and Poole.
+If there are concerns about the safety or welfare of a pupil or if support is required in agreeing an Early Help offer, the Children’s Services First Response Hub is the first point of contact for everyone, providing access to all services for children and families living in Bournemouth, Christchurch and Poole.
 The Children’s Services First Response Hub provides the public and professionals with advice, information and support for children who are vulnerable and at risk and is made up of the Multi-Agency Safeguarding Hub (MASH) and Early Help Team who provide:

-• A prompt response when children or young people are considered to be at risk of harm;
+• A prompt response when a pupil could be considered to be at risk of harm;

 • Advice and support for practitioners in agreeing an Early Help offer for children and young people;